P-OPSTeam/wallet-exporter/README.md

 For evm wallets, if it is an erc20 token, you need to specify the contract address in the field contract_address in the wallet.

-Replace the api, rpc accordingly (for example, use https://moonbeam.public.blastapi.io if you use the moonbeam evm)
+Replace the 'api', 'rpc' accordingly (for example, use https://moonbeam.public.blastapi.io if you use the moonbeam evm)

 For berachain wallet, you need to specify the bgt token contract address (see config.yaml as example).